 Make sure that the razor is professionally honed and ‘shaving ready’ before buying it.
 Later you may learn honing your razor if you happen to stick with straight shaving.

-One last word of advice: never buy a razor that looks nicked or scratched prior to purchase.
+Most importantly never buy a razor that looks nicked or scratched prior to purchase.
 No matter what the salesperson says, it’s not the same thing as one with a smooth blade.
 Why buy damaged merchandise when it could damage you?